thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

         title: 'To copy the public dashboard link and share it, open public dashboard group and click the "Public dashboard link" icon opposite the needed dashboard;'
     3:
         image: /images/user-guide/dashboards/managing-dashboard/make-public-dashboard-4-pe.png
         title: 'In the pop-up window, click "Copy public link" icon.
-Now you can share a dashboard with this link.
-For example, send its link by email.
+You can now share the dashboard using this link, for example, by sending it via email.
 Or you can use the quick buttons to share the link on social networks;'

 make-private:
     0:
         image: /images/user-guide/dashboards/managing-dashboard/make-public-dashboard-5-pe.png
-        title: 'Go to the "Dashboards" page -> "Groups" tab.
+        title: 'Go to the "Dashboards" page and select the "Groups" tab.
 Click the "Make private" icon next to the dashboard group that you want to make private;'
     1:
         image: /images/user-guide/dashboards/managing-dashboard/make-public-dashboard-6-pe.png
         title: 'In the confirmation dialog box, click "OK".'